How to Deregister in Germany – Ultimate Guide

 - Your passport

-- A copy of your passport (black / white is acceptable)
+- A copy of your passport (black and white copy is sufficient)

-Note: You no longer need a move-out confirmation from your German landlord.
-This regulation was changed some years ago.
+Note: You no longer need a moving-out confirmation from your German landlord.
+This rule was changed some years ago.

 Step-by-Step: How do I deregister my residence in Germany?